 – You are unbelievable, she said.

 It was true – I was unbelievable, and even more so if she’d known what I’d planned to do.
-I almost died, I wanted to tell her so badly just how ridiculous I was.
-Look, I would say.
-I was going to throw Elsa into this comedy – she was going to pretend to be in love with Salil, she would’ve lived at his house, we would’ve see them passing in the boat, met them in the woods, on the shore.
-Elsa has become more beautiful than she ever was.
+I almost died, I wanted to tell her so badly just how ridiculous I was being.
+Okay, I would say.
+I was going to throw Elsa into the drama – she was going to pretend to be in love with Salil.
+She would’ve lived at his house, we would’ve see them passing in the boat, met them in the woods, on the shore.
+Elsa is more beautiful than she ever was.
 Oh, of course she’s not quite as beautiful as you, but she is popular and shines and makes all the men stare, and some women too.
-Dad wouldn’t have put up for it for long, he’s never accepted one of his beautiful women to move on so quickly and basically under his eyes.
+Dad wouldn’t have put up with it for long, he’s never accepted one of his beautiful girls to move on so quickly and basically under his eyes.
 And even better, with a man younger than him.
 You see, Anne?
-How he would’ve fallen for her straight away, even though he loves you, he’d have wanted to reassure himself.
+How he would’ve fallen back for her straight away, even though he loves you.
+He’d have needed to reassure himself.
 He’s very vain, and unsure of himself, as you like it.
 Elsa, under my command, would’ve done whatever was necessary.
-One day he’d have cheated on you, and you’d never stand that, would you?
+One day he’d have cheated on you, and you’d never have stood for that, would you?
 You’re not one of those women who can share.
-So, you’d have left and that would have been what I wanted.
-Yeah, it’s stupid, I wanted you gone because of Bergson and the heat – I imagined that… I wouldn’t dare talk to you about it clearly, it’s abstract and ridiculous.
-All down to this exam, fell out with you, the friend of my mother, our friend.
-And, it is useful, this exam – isn’t it?
+So, you’d have left and that would have been exactly what I wanted.
+Yeah, it’s stupid, I wanted you gone because of Bergson and the heat – at least I thought so… I wouldn’t dare to talk to you about it openly, it’s abstract and ridiculous.
+All because of this exam, I fell out with you, my mum’s friend.
+Our friend.
+And, it is a useful thing, this exam – isn’t it?

 – Isn’t it what? said Anne.
 Is your exam useful?